Sharmadotexe/PL-SQL/README.md

-# This a Project Repository for internship.
+# This is a Project Repository for Internship.